Axiverse Lampposts: Conclusion

 In \cref{subsec:couplings}, we turned to couplings to matter.
 For a generic axionlike coupling direction unrelated to any instanton charge vector (\cref{subsubsec:axionlike_couplings}), we found that typical modes incur a $\sqrt{N}$ suppression in signal strength: the coupling decay constants are parametrically larger than the corresponding field-range (Gram-Schmidt) decay constants, reducing direct-detection prospects for most axions in large-$N$ ensembles.
 The notable exceptions lie at the edges of the spectrum: the couplings of the lightest, and in some cases the heaviest, modes remain unsuppressed.
 The QCD axion is special (\cref{subsubsec:QCD_axion_coupling}): because its coupling direction is aligned with a term in the potential, it avoids the generic $\sqrt{N}$ suppression and is parametrically more visible than a typical ALP drawn from the same ensemble.

-Cosmological selection further sharpens this picture.
-In \cref{sec:anthropics}, we analyzed initial conditions after a long period of inflation in \cref{subsubsec:inf-priors-theta0} and the resulting anthropic weighting of axion energy densities in \cref{subsubsec:anthropic-weight}.
+We showed how cosmological selection further sharpens this picture in \cref{sec:anthropics}.
+We reviewed initial conditions after a long period of inflation in \cref{subsubsec:inf-priors-theta0} and the resulting anthropic weighting of axion energy densities in \cref{subsubsec:anthropic-weight}.
 We found a useful simplification: at fixed inflationary scale $H_I$, the anthropic probability is well captured by identifying the relevant axions---those with an ${\mathcal O}(1)$ chance to overclose the Universe given their microscopic parameters and the inflationary prior---and penalizing only these.
 This generalizes the usual multi-axion anthropic argument to arbitrary (long) inflationary scales and arbitrary axion parameters within the regime of validity of the effective theory.
-A qualitative implication is the emergence of an anthropic plateau: over a range of masses, several axions can contribute comparably to the total dark matter abundance, reflecting the fact that selection acts primarily on the subset of axions capable of overproducing dark matter for the chosen $H_I$.
+In \cref{subsec:relevant-axions}, we use this generalization to find that interactions among axions as well as long, low-scale inflation enhance the anthropic probability of axiverse scenarios relative to the equivalent independent axion scenario, as shown in \cref{fig:prob-vs-Na}.
+The existence of an axiverse would thus show a preference for a low scale of inflation.
+Another qualitative implication of such anthropic considerations is the emergence of an anthropic plateau.
+Over a range of masses, several axions can contribute comparably to the total dark matter abundance, reflecting the fact that selection acts primarily on the subset of axions capable of overproducing dark matter for the chosen $H_I$.